top of page

 I offer walking counselling on the edge of Stroud, in beautiful natural surroundings where the healing power of talking in nature can help you to reflect on what is troubling you.
 When you walk, you have time and space to process your emotions, reflect on your feelings and listen to your inner voice.
 It's often easier to talk about difficult issues while walking outside.

 When the weather is wet, we can either agree to wrap up and walk in the rain or we can meet on Zoom for that week or we can try to rearrange the session.
-It continually surprises me how few sessions are disrupted by the weather and often walking in different weather can bring new opportunities inside us.
+It continually surprises me how few sessions each year are actually disrupted by the weather and often walking in different weather can bring new opportunities inside us.

 20200322_154547.jpg